ThoolooExpress/CSS-Next/_posts/staff/2019-11-07-richard-morrill-staff-annoucement.markdown

 staffName: "Richard Morrill"
 ---

-Amy feng was elected president for the 2018-2019 academic year.
-Congratulations!
+Hi everybody, I'm your research director for the 2019-2020 academic year!